espruino/EspruinoHub/README.md

 EspruinoHub
 ===========

-A BLE -> MQTT bridge for Raspberry Pi and other Embedded devices
+A BLE -> MQTT bridge for Raspberry Pi and other Embedded devices for [Espruino](http://www.espruino.com/) and [Puck.js](http://www.puck-js.com/)

 Setting up
 ----------

+Ideally use a Raspberry Pi 3 or Zero W, as these have Bluetooth LE on them already.
+However the BLE USB dongles [mentioned in the Puck.js Quick Start guide](http://www.espruino.com/Puck.js+Quick+Start#requirements) should work.

 ### Get Raspbian running on your Raspberry Pi